-Waste from ‘the pit' in the disposal area at each resource recovery centre (previously known as transfer stations or rubbish tips) is compacted before being transferred in large semi-trailer trucks to the landfill site.
+Waste from ‘the pit' in the general waste disposal area at each resource recovery centre (previously known as transfer stations or rubbish tips) is compacted before being transferred in large semi-trailer trucks to the landfill site.
 The semi-trailers are weighed before emptying the waste onto the landfill ‘tipping face’, where it is evenly distributed, compacted and buried in engineered landfill ‘cells’.

 Each cell has a liner of thick clay just under a metre thick as well as a 1.5mm layer of high density polyethylene plastic.
 This liner creates a barrier between the waste and the natural environment to prevent contamination of the surrounding area.

-Once a cell is full, it is capped with clay similar to the base of the landfill and then topped with a thick layer of soil and, finally, resurfaced with turf, bushes and trees.
+Once a cell is full, it is capped with clay similar to the base of the landfill and then topped with a thick layer of top soil and, finally, resurfaced with turf, bushes and trees.
 As each cell is filled up, the waste is delivered to a new cell within the landfill site.

 Towards Zero Waste Education Centre